MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

      [![Visual Studio consent](media/quick-file-list-labels-cpp/acquire-token-sign-in-consent.png)](media/quick-file-list-labels-cpp/acquire-token-sign-in-consent.png#lightbox)

-4. After supplying the access token, your console output should show the sensitivity labels, similar to the following example:
+4. After pasting the access token into the prompt from step #2, your console output should show the sensitivity labels, similar to the following example:

    ```console
    Non-Business : 87ba5c36-17cf-14793-bbc2-bd5b3a9f95cz